spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-full-profile.md

   |**Type**| **Full** |
   |**Tags**| Assign any desired profile tags.
 Tags propagate to the Virtual Machines (VMs) deployed in the cloud or data center environment when clusters are created from this cluster profile.
 Example: `owner` or `region`.  |

-  To learn more about creating multiple profile versions, check out [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).
+  To learn how to create multiple profile versions, check out [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).

 5. Select the infrastructure provider or managed Kubernetes for your environment and click **Next**.